-Finding the right who for an open sales position is only half of the equation – although an essential one.
+Finding the right who when recruiting for an open sales position is only half of the equation – although an essential one.
 If you don’t place those people, the ones that fit well with your culture, into roles that match their experience, skill sets, and innate hardwiring, you’re going to be left looking for their replacement in the not-too-distant future.

 That’s why I want to take a closer look at the critical fourth stage of the hiring funnel – finding the right seat – and what makes it so integral to your sales organization’s present and future success.